10 Inspiring Ecommerce Product Sites Reinventing the Online Store

 They sought to do the same with their site.
 Here are some of the ways they got there: the simplicity of the “Buy Now” button placed in the center of the streamlined home page.
 When a customer clicks Buy Now, she’s taken to the product page that has all the information she needs to purchase immediately.
 When she adds a pair of earbuds to the cart, she’s directed to a clear 3-step checkout.

 For Command C’s part, we love creatively solving complex tech problems.
 With Here One, we got the chance to live this love on the backend.
-We found solutions for their multi-currency needs and other challenges: take a look at the case study.
+We found solutions for their multi-currency needs and other challenges.

 Bike riders program the Superpedestrian Copenhagen Wheel via bluetooth to transform almost any bike into a smart electric hybrid bike.
 The wheel gives bikers an extra boost up the big hills and recharges itself down the inclines.
 As described by the Boston Globe, the Copenhagen Wheel turns your bike into a “two wheeled Tesla.”